 Support for vulnerable populations

-The federal government will provide $306.8 million in funding to help small and medium-sized Indigenous businesses suffering the economic effects of the COVID-19 pandemic.
+The federal government will provide funding to help small and medium-sized Indigenous businesses suffering the economic effects of the COVID-19 pandemic.
 The funding will allow for short-term, interest-free loans and non-repayable contributions through Indigenous financial institutions.